Log Index¶

 Bind External Index¶

-Currently supported external indexes include:
+Currently supported external indices include:

 SLS Logstore